libatomic/oauth/README.md

-# Atomic OAuth 2.0 Provider
+# Atomic Auth Provider

+The `auth.AuthProvider` interface provides simple user, application, and audience management for api servers.

+This library does not implment this interface, which is outside the scope of its definition.
+Other services like (libatomic/atomic)[https://github.com/libatomic/atomic] provide examples this interface in the backend definition.

+## Auth Server

-This provider implements a Simple OAuth 2.0 provider that attempts to remain simple and yet implement many of the common flows.
+This server implements a simple http auth server that attempts to remain simple and yet implement many of the common flows using the `auth.AuthProvider` interface.
 You can use this template to create a more custom provider as needed.

 This library is meant to be consumed by other services and does not provide an independent functionality.